LukasHoste/course-linux-essentials/docs/a-introductory/04-getting-help/README.md

 *Describe in your own words what the `file` command does.
 What is the result for `~/.bashrc` ?*

-file while determine what the type is of a given file
+file whill determine what the type is of a given file

 ```bash
 /home/lukas/.bashrc: ASCII text